KRudraksh/KRudraksh.github.io/readme.txt

 credit removal fee of 10 USD through Paypal.
 This will allow you to use a single template attribution/credit link free on ONE DOMAIN name.

-You can send your payments through Paypal to this address: ealigam@gmail.com or visit our attribution removal page: https://www.styleshout.com/attribution-free/ and click the pay button on the page.
+You can send your payments through Paypal to this address: ealigam@gmail.com

 If possible, kindly send us the site's url where the template is being used.
 Also, keep your Paypal receipt as proof of payment and your good to go.